 UK E-Cigarette Research Forum

-Want to receive monthly e-cigarette research updates?
+Want to receive quarterly e-cigarette research updates?

 See agendas from previous meetings:

 Cancer Research UK is the most active research funder supporting work on e-cigarettes in the UK.
 A number of forum members are currently conducting e-cigarette research funded by CRUK.
 Several research projects have arisen from discussions and collaborations made at these meetings.
 As far as we are aware, no other equivalent national forum exists in other countries.